ZiiQoOS/Heroes-Manager/README.md

 ## Features
 The ready-to-use features are:
 - Create and log into a personal account.
-- List all heroes in the depatment.
+- List all heroes in the HR department.
 - Sort heroes by name or powers.
 - Search for heroes by name or powers.
 - Add and display a new hero.